 Dick Wesson as Joe Sweeney does his shtick and is much needed as something at least remotely human to hold on to in the dull affair.
 His comedy is occasionally funny, but the character is written like a cartoon and never feels believable.
 Even his Brooklyn accent is phony, he grew up in Boston.

 Erin O’Brian-Moore is the only woman appearing in the film apart from Barnes’ secretary.
 For some inexplicable reason she was billed alongside the four leads in the beginning of the movie, although she only appears for about a minute when she bids her husband Cargraves goodbye.
 The producers probably thought they needed a female name to put on the posters.
 But make no mistake – this is a sausage fest from beginning to end.
 Rocketship X-M may have had a few misogynistic overtones, but at least they stuck a female scientist on their space ship.
 In Pal’s world space travel is the realm of men (as it indeed was in the United States up until the mid-eighties).
 The rest of the cast is utterly non-consequential: prolific bit-part actor Franklyn Farnum turns up as an uncredited factort worker.
 Farnum appeared in over 400 films between 1916 and 1961, often uncredited, including a number of sci-fi movies in the fifties, such as The Man From Planet X (1951, review), The Day the Earth Stood Still (1951, review), Red Planet Mars (1952, review), Invasion U.S.A.
-(1952, review), The Beast From 20,000 Fathoms (1953) and Tobor the Great (1954).
+(1952, review), The Beast From 20,000 Fathoms (1953, review) and Tobor the Great (1954).

 Irving Pichel was an actor-turned-director, whose best film prior to Destination Moon was probably the influential and disturbing The Most Dangerous Game, about a madman who hunts people for sport on his private island.
 That film, however, was co-directed by King Kong (1933, review) director Ernest B. Schoedsack.
 On Destination Moon Pichel had the help of top-notch cinematographer Lionel Lindon, who would go on to win an Oscar for Around the World in 80 Days.
 But despite all the trick shots and the space panoramas, they are quite lost at sea when it comes to filming the movie.
 The film lacks any sort of pace and simple scenes like people putting on their boots or descending on a ladder are dragged out to infinity.
 It doesn’t help that so much of the action is played out against flat matte paintings that don’t allow for filming from different angles, so often we simply get a single take of a scene from one angle, going on forever.
 Pichel also seems to have an aversion to close-ups and most of the film consists of wide shots and boring mid-range shots, and all in all the cinematography feels static.